laninsky/Phase_hybrid_from_UCES/README.md

 RAxML: See citation info at http://sco.h-its.org/exelixis/web/software/raxml/

 #Version history

+v1.0.2: hybrid_relationships.R now gives list of combinations of parental species for each individual locus ("allele_combinations_by_locus.txt"), as well as the original\ summary across loci ("allele_combinations.txt")

-v1.0.1: minor updates to the readmes v1.0.0: ready to rock 'n' roll
+v1.0.1: minor updates to the readmes

+v1.0.0: ready to rock 'n' roll